-The next Australian Food Safety Week will be held from 10 to 17 November 2018 .
-We will be choosing the theme at our Planning Day in May 2018 so become a member and get involved.
+The next Australian Food Safety Week will be held from 10 to 17 November 2018 and the theme will be announced early August 2018.

 Australian Food Safety Week was held from 11 to 18 November 2017 and its theme was ‘Is it done yet?
 Use a thermometer for great food, cooked safely every time’

 70% of Australians surveyed don’t know that 75°C is the safe cooking temperature for high-risk foods such as hamburgers, sausages and poultry.
 75% of Australians surveyed also reported that there wasn’t a meat thermometer in their household and only 44% of those with a thermometer reported using is over the previous month.